 For further dates and venues, please see the link:

-Tip 8: Marvel at the finest antiques on the Suarezstraße Antique Mile
+Tip 8: Marvel at the finest antiques on the Suarezstraße Antiques Mile

 Aproud 25 antique shopsare based on Charlottenburg’s Suarezstraße.
-That’s more than enough to celebrate a very special street market together – and that’s exactly what has been the tradition here for years.
+That’s more than enough to celebrate a street market of a special kind together – and that’s exactly what has been the tradition here for years.
 Once a year, the Suarezstraße Advertising & Traders’ Association organises the Antique Mile of the same name and invites antique lovers, dealers and curious visitors to take a stroll past the city’s finest antiques.

 Over 100 guest dealers are invited to join the local shops.
-Together, on this special day of the year, they offer unique items and collectors’ pieces for sale in a festive atmosphere, accompanied by a programme of food and music.
+Together, on this special day of the year, they offer unique pieces and collectables for sale in a festive atmosphere, accompanied by a programme of food and music.

 When: the next event will be in September 2026